tanloong/neosca/README.md

 <details>

 <summary>
-When analyzing a text file with a filename that includes spaces, it is important to enclose the file path in single or double quotes.
+When analyzing a file whose name includes spaces, it is important to enclose the file path in single or double quotes.
 Assume you have a <code>sample 1.txt</code> to analyze:
 </summary>

 ```sh